-DODIMEAD HOROLOGY-

 A Personal Note:-

-The uncluttered chevron dial is the start of the show, and changes dramatically depending on the light.
-And the watch just wears beautifully on this strap.
+The uncluttered chevron dial is the star of the show, and changes dramatically depending on the light.
+Additionally, the watch just wears beautifully on this strap.
 A winning combo and a really unique head-turner overall.
+This was an exceptionally rewarding project to pull together.

 Condition:-